List of Curb Your Enthusiasm recurring roles: Antoinette

-Antoinette (Antoinette Spolar, Seasons 1–4, 6, 8) is Larry's inept assistant who predominantly appeared in the first four seasons.
+Antoinette (Antoinette Spolar, seasons 1–4, 6, 8) is Larry's inept assistant who predominantly appeared in the first four seasons.
 She first appeared in the very first episode, "The Pants Tent".

 Nan Funkhouser

-Nan Funkhouser (Ann Ryerson, Seasons 4–8) is Marty Funkhouser's wife and the mother of Joey Funkhouser.
+Nan Funkhouser (Ann Ryerson, seasons 4–8) is Marty Funkhouser's wife and the mother of Joey Funkhouser.
 She first appeared in the Season 4 episode, "The Weatherman".
 She and Marty get a divorce in the episode, "The Divorce".

 Joey Funkhouser

-Joey Funkhouser (Mayim Bialik, Seasons 5–6, Chaz Bono, Season 10) is the bisexual transgender son of Marty and Nan Funkhouser.
+Joey Funkhouser (Mayim Bialik, seasons 5–6, Chaz Bono, season 10) is the bisexual transgender son of Marty and Nan Funkhouser.
 He first appeared as Jodi in the Season 5 episode, "The Bowtie".
 In the Season 9 episode, "Running with the Bulls" Marty announces Jodi is transgender and will go on as Joey.
-The role was recast to Bono, who is a trans man.
+The role was recast to Chaz Bono, who is a trans man.

 In "The Spite Store", Larry reunites with Joey, and notices the large penis he received.
-He later offers a job for Joey at Latte Larry's, but the clumsy Joey inadvertently knock over a custom, self-heating Latte Larry’s mug over when closing shop, causing a fire that burns down both Latte Larry's and Mocha Joe's.
+He later offers a job for Joey at Latte Larry's, but the clumsy Joey inadvertently knock over a custom, self-heating Latte Larry's mug over when closing shop, causing a fire that burns down both Latte Larry's and Mocha Joe's.

 Dr. Saul Funkhouser

-Dr. Saul Funkhouser (Saul Rubinek, Season 4) is Marty Funkhouser's cousin and Larry's dentist.
+Dr. Saul Funkhouser (Saul Rubinek, season 4) is Marty Funkhouser's cousin and Larry's dentist.
 He first appeared in the Season 4 episode, "The Weatherman".
 He returns a second time in the episode, "The 5 Wood", where he speaks at his uncle's (Leo Funkhouser's) funeral.

-Freddie Funkhouser

-Freddie Funkhouser (Vince Vaughn, Season 10, 11) is the half-brother of Marty Funkhouser.
-He has a pornography-addicted uncle named Monk, and begins to play golf with Larry and Jeff in Marty's absence.
-In "Insufficient Praise", he sends Larry a sex doll as a gift.

 Wanda

-Wanda (Wanda Sykes, Seasons 2–5, 7–8) is a friend of Cheryl's who rarely agrees with Larry.
+Wanda (Wanda Sykes, seasons 2–5, 7–8) is a friend of Cheryl's who rarely agrees with Larry.
 In "The Bowtie", (Season 5 Episode 2) Wanda tells Larry that she is "not his link into the black world" after he gets himself in an awkward racial incident.
 In "Funkhouser's Crazy Sister", Wanda and Cheryl use Larry's name to get a table at a crowded restaurant.
 She tends to 'appear' anytime Larry has a misunderstanding with a black person.